How Google May Use Synonym Substitutions to Rewrite Queries

 A couple of months ago, I wrote about a Google patent that involved rewriting queries, titled Investigating Google RankBrain and Query Term Substitutions.
-There’s likely a lot more to how Google’s RankBrain approach works, but I came across a patent that seems to be related to the patent I wrote about in that post, and thought it was worth sharing and starting a discussion about.
+There’s likely a lot more to how Google’s RankBrain approach works, but I came across a patent that seems related to the patent I wrote about in that post and thought it was worth sharing and starting a discussion about.
 The patent I wrote about in that post was Using concepts as contexts for query term substitutions.
-The title for this new patent was very similar to that one (Synonym identification based on categorical contexts), and the more recent patent was granted on December 1st of this year.
+The title for this new patent was very like that one (Synonym identification based on categorical contexts), and the more recent patent was from December 1st of this year.

-The new patent starts off describing a scenario that is a good example of how it works.
+The new synonym substitutions patent starts by describing a scenario that is a good example of how it works.
 The inventors tell us:

-For example, learning that “restaurants” is a good synonym for “food” in the query [food in San Francisco] is relatively straightforward, because the volume of query traffic including the query term “San Francisco” is very large.
+For example, learning that “restaurants” is a good synonym for “food” in the query [food in San Francisco] is relatively straightforward because the volume of query traffic, including the query term “San Francisco,” is huge.
 For much smaller cities, such as Grey Bull, Wyo., the query stream may have never seen any supporting evidence for this synonym substitution.

-That both cities are entities that fit into the same category, that of “Cities” means that they could potentially be good synonyms for each other.
+Both cities are entities that fit into the same category.
+That of “Cities” means that they could potentially be good synonyms for each other.
 That’s what the inventors of this patent tell us specifically, using the San Francisco and Grey Bull example:

-So, we are told that the process involved in this patent is to identify categories from a knowledge base involving a number of entities where other entities within that same category could potentially be synonyms for each other in similar contexts.
-The process from the patent involves identifying those entities from a query stream, and identifying the category as one that they call a “coherent” category.
+So, we are told that the process involved in this synonym substitutions patent is to identify categories from a knowledge base involving several entities.
+Other entities within that same category could be synonyms for each other in similar contexts.
+Thus, the process from the patent involves identifying those entities from a query stream and identifying the category as one that they call a “coherent” category.

-The patent tells us that a coherent category is one in which a certain threshold of terms tend to co-occur in a query stream involving those entities.
-The patent tells us, for instance that a category that might include entities that are cities, villages, and towns might see a lot of co-occurring terms involving hotels and roads.
-If the number of co-occurring terms appearing in that query stream meet a certain threshold, it would be considered a coherent category, and the entities from the same categories could possibly then be used as synonyms for each other.
+The patent tells us that a coherent category is one in which a certain threshold of terms tends to co-occur in a query stream involving those entities.
+The patent tells us, for instance, that a category that might include entities that are cities, villages, and towns.
+They might see a lot of co-occurring terms involving hotels and roads.
+If the number of co-occurring terms appearing in that query stream meets a certain threshold, it would be a coherent category.
+The entities from the same categories could then be synonyms for each other.

 Synonym identification based on categorical contexts